modxcms/fred/docs/develop/cmp/blueprint_categories.md

 - Form Pages
 - Etc.

+## Managing Blueprint Categories

+Blueprints can be managed from the Manager’s `Extras` top menu > `Fred` > `Blueprints` tab > `Blueprint Categories` sidebar section.
+Double-click a value you wish to edit, or click the gear icon to update the Blueprint Category in a modal.

-**Please note that if you remove a category, all Blueprints attached to it will be removed also, potentially breaking your site.**
+To remove a Blueprint Category, click the gear icon, or right-click on the row, and choose the Remove Category icon. **WARNING: if you remove a category, all Blueprints attached to it will be removed also, potentially breaking sites.**